Good Mail Day – A primer for Making Eye Popping Postal Art

 Throughout the book you are reminded of how important it is to be friendly!
 Be nice to the post office clerks (even when they refuse to send your bulky parcel), send thank you notes when you receive unexpected mail and expect less than you give out.
 Mail art should always be more about you and how you feel when you create – what you do – rather than what others send to you.
 And that’s a good rule for life as well, not just for mail art!

-From Good Mail Day: Faux stamp making digital
+From the book Good Mail Day book: Hand rendered faux postal stamps ideas / Faux stamp making digital

 The approach in the book is also very much about turning the ordinary into something extraordinary, a concept that I have always embraced full-heartedly.
 The authors show you how to find ephemera on the street and using it to make postcards, to collect papers when you travel, to think outside the box and sending strange (bulky) items through the mail system, to decorate ordinary envelopes and make them artsy and so on.
 There is plenty of fun ideas to explore for every taste.